Mikejo5000/vsts-docs-pr/docs/user-guide/devops-labs/tfs/vsproductivity/readme.md

 ---
+title: Making Developers More Productive with TFS
-title: Making Developers More Productive with Visual Studio Team Foundation Server 2018
+description: Making Developers More Productive with Team Foundation Server ms.prod: vs-devops-alm ms.technology: ms.assetid: 6406126D-BA02-488F-82CD-348122729F0A ms.manager: douge
-layout: page
-sidebar: tfs
-permalink: /labs/tfs/vsproductivity/
-folder: /labs/tfs/vsproductivity/
+ms.author:
+ms.date: 01/25/2018
 ---

+# Making Developers More Productive with TFS

-Lab version:15.4
+**TFS 2018 | TFS 2017** Lab version:15.4

-Last updated:11/6/2017

-## Overview

 This lab is all about those "fit-and-finish" scenarios in Visual Studio Team Foundation Server that will make developers more productive as they write code and collaborate with other team members.
 You'll learn about integrated code reviews; the "My Work" experience for managing your active tasks; and once you're "in the zone", Visual Studio will now help you stay focused on the task at hand, no matter how much you're randomized, with a suspend/resume experience.
 You'll also learn how to work offline seamlessly, how the new merging experience works, and how you can more easily find work items.